Planting By the Moon – The Starter’s Guide

 So now that you have the recommendations figured out, how do you find out the current phase of the lunar cycle for your location?
 Fortunately, there are plenty of great resources online that can point you to the right direction.
 For example, if you check out timeanddate.com, there is a moon phase calendar page that will tell you what the current moon phase is based on time and location.

-While you reading more about this topic, you may also find details on the best times to tackle pests (whether that would be underground pests or something visible in the air like fruit flies) in the garden.
-For example, the behaviors of some pests are believed to be affected by the lunar cycle.
+While you reading more about this topic, you may also find details on the best times to tackle pests (whether that would be rodents like mice or something visible in the air like fruit flies) in the garden.
+The behaviors of some pests are believed to be affected by the lunar cycle.